-Fig. 19.
-Spread of Botrytis through natural tight clusters of Pinot noir clone 29, versus spread through clusters that had been thinned via selective berry removal after set.
-In both treatments, either 0, 1, 3, or 5 berries per cluster were inoculated with Botrytis 10 days after veraison, producing individual disease "sources" 1 week after that.
-Data show the number of additional berries to which the disease spread from these initial sources by harvest.
+Fig. 22.
+Effect of cluster tightness on disease spread.
+Selected clusters on vines of Pinot noir clone 29 were hand-thinned after fruit set to approximate the looseness of those of the Mariafeld clone.
+Either 0, 1, 3, or 5 berries per cluster were inoculated at veraison and disease was present on those initial "point sources" 1 wk later.
+Data reflect the number of additional berries to which the disease had spread by harvest.